How To Find Any Major Scale When Playing Guitar

 Key= C Notes = C D E F G A B C Formula = W-W-H-W-W-W-H

 C W D W E H F W G W A W B H C As you can see in the formula, the notes line up.
 In the scale, we have an E & F which are next to each other & line up perfectly with the formula as note 3 & 4.
-Which have a half step between them.
+That has a half step between them.
 This works every time, on any string on any fret.
 Master this formula and you’ll be able to enhance your music theory & fretboard knowledge.

 The more you understand how your notes work in relation to each other, the better you are going to be able to create music.
 The better you are going to understand how it all fits together & works in harmony.
-That is why it is so important to learn how to find the notes in any major scale.
+That is why it is so important to learn how to find the notes on any major scale.
 Then expand on it by flattening the third & 7th & finding the minor scale note formula.
-It’s a science & this secret information allow you to have musical insights that many guitarists do not.
+It’s a science & this secret information allows you to have musical insights that many guitarists do not.

 Why Start With The C Major Scale?